szachovy/superset-cluster/README.md

 ## Contributing

 If you notice anything missing, spot a bug, or have an enhancement proposal, feel free to open an issue with the appropriate label.
 Pull requests are welcome.
 Please ensure that the tests are updated as necessary.

+## Personal contact information

+In case of any inquiries, please write to email: wjmaj98@gmail.com

 ## Additional resources